Our team is working together to meet our research goals. Read on to find out more.

 Sina Aghili is a PhD student at the department of electrical and computer engineering.
 He holds a bachelor degree in Electrical Engineering from Noshirvani University of Technology, Babol, Iran (2012), and a master degree in Optical Communication Engineering from University of Tabriz, Tabriz, Iran in 2017.
 He started his Ph.D. degree under Prof. Ksenia Dolgaleva’s supervision in January 2020 at the department of Electrical engineering and Computer science, University of Ottawa, Canada.
 His main areas of research include: Plasmonics, integrated non-linear photonics, and Laterally coupled distributed feedback (LC-DFB) lasers.

 Daniel is a PhD student under the joint supervision of Professors Ksenia Dolgaleva and Jeff Lundeen.
 His main interests are in the intersection of quantum cryptography and optical telecommunications.
+In addition to his thesis project in quantum key distribution hardware, Daniel is leading an initiative to develop a Canadian InP component library.

 I am a PhD student at the Electrical and Computer Engineering department at uOttawa under the supervision of Prof. Ksenia Dolgaleva.
 I joined the Nonlinear Photonics group in 2021.
 My research interests include semiconductor materials properties, nanotechnology and nanostructured materials.
 My research is focused on the nanofabrication and characterization of novel semiconductor devices.